1) What is the legal framework governing bribery in Germany?

 Pursuant to section 299 of the GCC, the following acts qualify as bribery in commercial practice:

-- demanding, allowing himself/herself to be promised or accepting as an employee or agent of business a benefit for himself/herself or another in a business transaction as consideration for according an unfair preference to another in the competitive purchase of goods or commercial services (section 299 para.
-1 no. 1);
+- demanding, allowing themself to be promised or accepting as an employee or agent of business a benefit for themself or another in a business transaction as consideration for according an unfair preference to another in the competitive purchase of goods or commercial services in Germany or abroad (section 299 para.
+1 no. 1 );

-- for competitive purposes offering, promising or granting an employee or agent of a business a benefit for himself/herself or for a third person in a business transaction as consideration for such employee’s or agent’s according him/her or another an unfair preference in the purchase of goods or commercial services (section 299 para.
+- for competitive purposes offering, promising or granting an employee or agent of a business a benefit for themself or for a third person in a business transaction as consideration for such employee's or agent's according him/her or another an unfair preference in the purchase of goods or commercial services in Germany or abroad (section 299 para.
 2 no. 1);

-- obtaining, being promised or accepting as an employee or agent of business a benefit for himself/herself or for a third party without the consent of the company as consideration for goods or services and thereby breaching his/her obligations vis-à-vis the company by performing or refraining from performing any act in relation to such goods or services (section 299 para.
+- obtaining, being promised or accepting as an employee or agent of business a benefit for themself or for a third party without the consent of the company as consideration for goods or services and thereby breaching their obligations vis-à-vis the company by performing or refraining from performing any act in relation to such goods or services (section 299 para.
 1 no. 2); or

 - offering, promising or granting to an employee or agent of a business without the consent of the company, a benefit to that company or to a third party as consideration for performing or refraining from performing any act in relation to the purchase of goods or services, and thereby failing to fulfill its obligations vis-à-vis the company (section 299 para.
 2 no. 2).

 Further, pursuant to sections 331 ff.
-GCC, it is qualified as bribery in connection with public officials if the relevant offences (demanding, allowing himself/herself to be promised or accepting or alternatively offering, promising or granting a benefit) are related to an official duty by a (European) public official or a person entrusted with special public service functions.
+GCC, it is qualified as bribery in connection with public officials if the relevant offenses (demanding, allowing themself to be promised or accepting or alternatively offering, promising or granting a benefit) are related to an official duty by a (European) public official or a person entrusted with special public service functions.

 A benefit is any advantage which puts the perpetrator or a third party in a better economic, legal or personal position, material or immaterial, and which the perpetrator is not legally entitled to.